rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 ./x test coverage-map -- tests/coverage/if.rs # runs the specified test in "coverage-map" mode only
 ```

-If a test cannot be exercised in a particular coverage mode for some reason, you
+If a particular test should not be run in one of the coverage test modes for
-can use e.g. `ignore-mode-coverage-map`.
+some reason, use the `//@ ignore-coverage-map` or `//@ ignore-coverage-run`
+directives.

 #### `coverage-map` suite